-Improved Coordination of Monitoring and Information Sharing

-AGENDA ITEM 18: Southern Wings: Connectivity Across the Americas

-COLLABORATORS & CONTACTS: Deb Hahn, AFWA; Bradley Wilkinson, AFWA/NABCI

-DESCRIPTION: (1-2 paragraph description of agenda item) The mission of Southern Wings is to provide a mechanism to support and facilitate conservation projects that support the conservation of shared migratory bird species in Mexico, Central and South America and the Caribbean.
+Improved Coordination of Monitoring and Information Sharing Return to summary agenda 2:30-2:45 AGENDA ITEM 19: Southern Wings: Connectivity Across the Americas AGENDATIEM 19: Southern wings: Connectivity Across the Americas COLLABORATORS & CONTACTS: Deb Hahn, AFWA; Bradley Wilkinson, AFWA/NABCI DESCRIPTION: (1-2 paragraph description of agenda item) The mission of Southern Wings is to provide a mechanism to support and facilitate conservation projects that support the conservation of shared migratory bird species in Mexico, Central and South America and the Caribbean.
 This is ongoing program for the State agencies with partnerships with Mexican and Canadian partners.
 We have presented about this program at previous meetings.
 BACKGROUND: (1-2 paragraph background on topic) The Program started in 2009.
 Since 2009 41 state fish and wildlife agencies have contributed over \$4 million to projects in the Colorado River Delta, Chihuahuan Desert grasslands, Laguna Madre, Sierra Madre Occidental, and Yucatan Peninsula in Mexico; Costa Rica; Honduras, Nicaragua; Dominican Republic; Guatemala; Bolivia; and Colombia.
 It connects well with the Trilateral priority of connectivity even though terrestrial sites for migratory birds are not always right next to each other.
 It also connects well with many of the Table's priorities such as mainstreaming grassland bird conservation, conservation investment strategies, implementing next steps for bird conservation in the Americas and the discussions about the America's Flyways Framework.

-REQUESTED SPECIFIC OUTCOMES: (bulleted or short paragraph of requested outcomes from presentation and discussion, including, if applicable, an action item that may be discussed for inclusion in the Action Item Plan)

-SUBMITTED BY: Deb Hahn and Bradley Wilkinson, AFWA

-- Implementing next steps for bird conservation for the Americas - Mainstreaming Biodiversity

-- Emphasizing actions to mainstream grassland bird and island conservation - Coordination of advancements in reducing priority threats

-AGENDA ITEM 19: Trilateral Island Initiative: Conservation and Restoration of the Islands of Canada, the United States, and Mexico
+REQUESTED SPECIFIC OUTCOMES: (bulleted or short paragraph of requested outcomes from presentation and discussion, including, if applicable, an action item that may be discussed for inclusion in the Action Item Plan) SUBMITTED BY: Deb Hahn and Bradley Wilkinson, AFWA WORKING TABLE PRIORITY: Implementing next steps for bird conservation for the Americas Mainstreaming Biodiversity Emphasizing actions to mainstream grassland bird and island conservation Coordination of advancements in reducing priority threats 2:45-3:00 AGENDA ITEM 20: Trilateral Island Initiative: Conservation and Restoration of the Islands of Canada, the United States, and Mexico